Pura Belpré: Death

 Belpré died on July 1, 1982, having received the New York Mayor's Award for Arts and Culture that same year.
 Her archives are held and maintained by the Center for Puerto Rican Studies at Hunter College in New York.

 Legacy

 The Pura Belpré Award was established in 1996 as an homage to Pura Belpré.
 It is a children's book award presented annually to the Latino/Latina writer and illustrator whose work best portrays, affirms, and celebrates the Latino cultural experience in an outstanding work of literature for children and youth.
 The Pura Belpré Award is co-sponsored by REFORMA: the National Association to Promote Library and Information Services to Latinos and the Spanish-Speaking and the Association for Library Service to Children (ALSC), a division of the American Library Association (ALA).
 The Northeast Chapter of REFORMA named its children's book achievement award in her honor in the 1980s.
+The award was initially given biannually from 1996-2008 and is currently given annually where three medals are awarded to a Latino author of an outstanding children’s book, a Latino author of an outstanding young adult book, and one to a Latino illustrator for creating an outstanding children’s picture book.
+The young adult category was first added in 2021.